OfficeDev/Microsoft-Teams-Samples/samples/bot-archive-groupchat-messages/csharp/README.md

 	   - From the lower left corner, choose Upload a custom App
 	   - Go to your project directory, the ./manifest folder, select the zip folder, and choose Open.
 	   - Select Add in the pop-up dialog box.
 Your app is uploaded to Teams.

+6.In the **Authorized client applications** section, identify the applications that you want to authorize for your app’s web application.
+Each of the following IDs needs to be entered:
+    * `1fec8e78-bce4-4aaf-ab1b-5451cc387264` (Teams mobile/desktop application)
+    * `5e3ce6c0-2b1f-4285-8d4b-75ee78787346` (Teams web application)

 ## Running the Sample